 Ways to consume CBD

 CBD can be consumed in several ways.
 Most buyers opt for CBD oil that is taken sublingually by placing a dosage under your tongue.
 This method is simple, efficient and is the fastest way for it to reach your bloodstream.
-As it takes effect quicker than other forms of CBD, you might find this a preferable option for mental health purposes.
+As it takes effect quicker than other forms of CBD, you might find this a preferable option.
 You can even add CBD oil to your morning smoothie or coffee for an extra pick-me-up, or incorporated into your baking recipes.
 That said, this way of consumption may take over an hour to kick in — the effects will likely last longer though.
 We have wild mint and orange blossom flavoured CBD oil at TRIP, meaning you don’t need to mix it with something else if you find the compound’s natural earthy taste a little unpleasant.

 Is CBD safe for mental health use?